hug5/gitwatch/README.md

     to your git repo; and then pull git changes from your remote server.

-    This would typically require 2 active panes on Tmux.
+    This would commonly require 2 active panes on Tmux.

-    For example, you could SSH into your remote in pane 0, and run gitwatch in a separate pane, say pane 1.
+    For example, you could SSH into your remote in pane 0, and run gitwatch in a separate pane, pane 1.
 When git changes are detected, gitwatch will commit, push in pane 1 and pull from your remote in pane 0.